 Instructions

-- Pat the chicken breasts dry, then cut them in half horizontally, creating four thinner filets.
-Season with salt and pepper and dredge in flour to coat, shaking off any excess.1½ pounds boneless, skinless chicken breasts, salt and pepper, ¼ cup all-purpose flour
+- Pat the chicken breasts dry, then cut them in half horizontally, creating four thinner cutlets.
+Season with salt and pepper.
+Then dredge in flour to coat, shaking off any excess.1½ pounds boneless, skinless chicken breasts, ground black pepper, ¼ cup all-purpose flour, kosher salt

 - Heat 1 tablespoon of butter and the olive oil in a large skillet set over medium-high heat.
-Brown chicken for 10-12 minutes, flipping once or twice, until cooked through and golden brown.
-Remove to a plate and set aside.3 tablespoons unsalted butter, 1 tablespoon olive oil
+Brown chicken for 5-6 minutes per side, until cooked through and golden brown.
+Transfer to a plate and set aside.1 tablespoon olive oil, 1 tablespoons unsalted butter

-- Stir in the Parmesan, and salt and pepper to taste.
-Return the chicken to the skillet and let everything simmer until it has warmed through.
-Serve garnished with more cheese if desired.¼ cup grated Parmesan cheese
+- Stir in the Parmesan, and salt and pepper to taste.¼ cup grated Parmesan cheese

 Notes

-- Pat the chicken dry before seasoning to get a golden, crispy sear.
+- Pat the chicken dry before dredging.
+This helps the flour adhere, and ensures you get a golden, crispy sear.

 - Chicken is done at 165°F on an instant-read thermometer.

-- Stir in heavy cream slowly and off the heat to prevent curdling.
+- Stir in cream slowly and off the heat to prevent curdling.

 - Thin the sauce with extra chicken broth if too thick, or thicken with a small flour-water slurry if too thin.

-- Serve over ver rice, pasta, mashed potatoes, or even wrapped in a low-carb tortilla for variety.
+- Serve over rice, pasta, mashed potatoes, or even wrapped in a low-carb tortilla for variety.

 Note: Water, salt, pepper, oil, and broth are not counted as ingredients on this site.

-How to Make Spinach Artichoke Chicken Step by Step
+How to Make Skillet Spinach Artichoke Chicken Step by Step

 Brown the Chicken: Heat 1 tablespoon of unsalted butter and 1 tablespoon of olive oil in a large skillet set over medium-high heat.
-Brown the seasoned chicken for 10-12 minutes, flipping once or twice, until cooked through to 165°F and golden brown on the outside.
+Brown the seasoned chicken for 5-6 minutes per side; until cooked through to 165°F and golden brown on the outside.
 Remove to a plate and set aside.

-Add the Dairy: Add ½ cup of low-sodium chicken broth, scraping up any browned bits from the bottom of the pan, and simmer until it has reduced by half.
-Stir in ½ cup of room-temperature sour cream until it’s well incorporated, then add ⅓ cup of room-temperature heavy cream and allow it to warm through.
+Make the Sauce: Add ½ cup of chicken broth, scraping up any browned bits from the bottom of the pan, and simmer until it has reduced by half.
+Remove skillet from heat, then stir in ½ cup of room-temperature sour cream until it’s well incorporated.
+Then stir in ⅓ cup of room-temperature heavy cream.

 Simmer and Serve: Stir in ¼ cup of freshly grated Parmesan cheese, and salt and pepper to taste.
 Return the chicken to the skillet and let everything simmer until it has warmed through.
 Serve garnished with more cheese if desired.
 I like to add a squeeze of fresh lemon juice to mine!